 About LIV Studio

-LIV Studio is smaller design firm that values working with their clients at the client’s own space.
-The team includes Leadership in Energy and Environmental Design (LEED) certified and American Institute of Architects (AIA) member Brandon Anderson, as well as Preston Reed and Tana Anderson.
+LIV Studio is a small design firm known for its client-based approach to architecture.
+The team includes Leadership in Energy and Environmental Design (LEED) certified and American Institute of Architects (AIA) member Brandon Anderson and Tana Anderson, NCIDQ.
 LIV is dedicated to the continuous research of new materials and methods of fabrication.
-They believe that design meets technology to generate great architecture, and the question, “why not?” is what leads to tremendous discoveries.
-LIV won the IIBA Merit award for Sushi Rama, the 2015 AIA Colorado Young Firm of the Year, the 2013 AIA Denver Mentor of the Year, and the 2012 AIA Denver Young Architect of the Year.
-Their approach is boutique and their reach is still growing, but LIV’s unique and cutting-edge application and execution isn’t going unnoticed in Colorado’s growing architectural hub.
+The firm believes that to be able to generate great architecture, design and technology should come together.
+By asking the question, “why not?” the firm is able to explore the possibilities that these two factors can offer.
+The result is an award-winning portfolio recognized by the industry’s elite organizations.
+In the past, the firm won the IIBA Merit award for Sushi Rama and the 2015 AIA Colorado Young Firm of the Year awards.
+Its principal also earned the 2013 AIA Denver Mentor of the Year and the 2012 AIA Denver Young Architect of the Year.
+As a boutique firm, it has an interesting portfolio of unique structures, including architectural works for the region’s rich restaurant sector.

 Cochino Taco got a major overhaul when LIV came in and turned the drab exterior into a bright, inviting, open space with a white awning and a red umbrella-filled patio.
 Handsome, multi-textured woodwork interiors, wooden tables, and a long bar with silver diner stools make the space feel eclectic, hip, and lively.
-Denver’s Masterpiece Kitchen is an example of LIV’s ability to pair simple, boxy exteriors with clear brand placement and backyard charm.
-The adjacent, outdoor, partially enclosed wood paneled patio is a surprisingly pleasing contrast to the clean, industrial bulk of the main exterior.
-Echoed inside with a blend of wooden backdrops, small steel hanging lights, and thick countertops, Masterpiece Kitchen is contemporary, creatively structured, and down to earth
+Denver’s Masterpiece Kitchen, another restaurant design work, represents the firm’s ability to pair simple, boxy exteriors with clear brand placement and backyard charm.
+The adjacent, outdoor, partially enclosed wood-paneled patio is a surprisingly pleasing contrast to the clean, industrial bulk of the main exterior.
+Echoed inside with a blend of wooden backdrops, small steel hanging lights, and thick countertops, Masterpiece Kitchen is contemporary, creatively structured, and down to earth.

 About OZ Architecture